m4thpro/m4thpro.github.io/index.md

 # manifesto

-we seek to share the joy mathematics by helping people interact directly with mathematics.
+we find joy in doing mathematics we seek to share this joy by helping others learn to know mathematics to play with mathematics

+by helping people interact directly with mathematics.

 each game should allow someone to interact with mathematics,